-Carne asada, carne seca, barbacoa, ground beef, carnitas, and shredded chicken, are commonly used meats, but you can choose any meat you like or go vegetarian or vegan.
+Carne asada, carne seca, barbacoa, ground beef, carnitas and shredded chicken, are commonly used meats, but you can choose any meat you like or go vegetarian or vegan.
 Almost any cheese will do.
 Black beans, pinto beans, and refried beans are the most common beans used for this dish.
-Once the tortilla is filled, chimichanga is wrapped tightly into a rectangular shape and fried until golden brown.
-You can top it with guacamole, salsa, or any dressing of your choice.
+Once the tortilla is filled, the chimichanga is wrapped tightly into a rectangular shape and fried until golden brown.
+You can top it with guacamole, salsa or any dressing of your choice.

-Chimichangas' best and most addictive characteristic is their crunchy shell.
+Chimichangas' best and most addictive characteristics are their crunchy shells.
 Chimichanga fillings vary widely, but the crispy shell is the hallmark of this dish.

-You can achieve that crisp by baking, frying or air frying them.
+You can achieve that crispiness by baking, frying or air frying them.
 These Mexican delights are packed with complex flavours and are easier to make than you’d think.
-Plus, they're very filling and will keep you going until your next meal.
+Plus, they're hugely filling and will keep you going until your next meal.

 Chimichanga vs burrito: what’s the difference?